abugher/fleet/ansible/README.md

 # structure

-This should be the current working directory of the process invoking ansible.
+The directory containing this document should be the current working directory of the process invoking ansible.

 Each directory under *roles/* defines a role.
 Each role defines either a service or a host.